-As Stephen Fry puts it in his introduction to Ian Shircore’s survey of the songs of Clive James and Pete Atkin, ‘those of us who have hugged the secret of this wonderfully gifted pair to ourselves can’t help feeling rather special and discerning, and we don’t need anyone else to clutter up the premises of our small and select club’.
+In his introduction to Ian Shircore’s brilliant survey of the songs of Clive James and Pete Atkin, Stephen Fry writes: ‘those of us who have hugged the secret of this wonderfully gifted pair to ourselves can’t help feeling rather special and discerning, and we don’t need anyone else to clutter up the premises of our small and select club’.

-As a long-time fan of the pair’s work (see ‘My Long Weekend with Pete and Clive – http://www.bernardokeeffe.com/?p=452 ) I understand exactly what Stephen Fry is on about.
+As a long-time fan of the pair’s work (see ‘My Long Weekend with Pete and Clive –https://bernardokeeffe.com/my-long-weekend-with-pete-and-clive/ I know exactly what he’s on about.
 In 1973 the rock critic Charles Shaar Murray included James and Atkin alongside Bowie, Elton John, Lennon and McCartney and Jagger and Richards in a list of the country’s best songwriters.
 To say that James and Atkin never quite made it as big as the others would be to give new meaning to the term understatement.

 That the wide awareness, recognition and acclaim which Atkin/James deserved never quite materialised has made familiarity with their work a passport to Fry’s small club.
-An encounter with another member has, over the years, led to instant bonding and ritualistic reciting of favourite lines (in my case from ‘Beware of The Beautiful Stranger’ or ‘Girl on The Train’).
-I had one such encounter with a friend at University whose cartoon of me (now sadly lost) had me holding a pint of beer, wearing a sensible sweater and the line ‘concerning us there are no fables, no brilliant poems airily discarded, just liquid circles on formica tables’ in a thought bubble coming from my head (club members are now nodding wisely and saying to themselves ‘Payday Evening’ from ‘The Road of Silk’) .
+Encounters with other members have, over the years, led to instant bonding and often to the reciting of favourite lines (in my case from ‘Beware of The Beautiful Stranger’ or ‘Girl on The Train’).
+I had one such encounter with a friend at University who drew a cartoon of me with a thought bubble containing a James lyric – ‘concerning us there are no fables, no brilliant poems airily discarded, just liquid circles on formica tables’ (club members will now be nodding wisely and saying to themselves ‘Payday Evening’ from ‘The Road of Silk’) .

-And yet it seems this select club has, over the years, boasted more significant members than I had realised – Charlie Brooker, Stuart Maconie and Simon Schama, for example.
-Ian Shircore’s ‘Loose Canon’ may well spread the news more widely and lead to a surge in membership, but more likely it will be a compulsory purchase for all card-carriers who will press it, together with the music itself, into the hands of those lucky enough (in the sense that those yet to see Venice are kucky) not to have heard the songs before.
+The Clive James/Pete Atkin fan club, Ian Shircore reveals, has boasted some significant members – Charlie Brooker, Stuart Maconie and Simon Schama, for example.
+‘Loose Canon’ may well spread the news more widely and lead to a surge in membership, but it will be a compulsory purchase for all existing card-carriers who will press it, together with the music itself, into the hands of those lucky enough (in the sense that those yet to see Venice are lucky) not to have heard the songs before.

 ‘Girl on The Train’ – https://www.youtube.com/watch?v=EGYGVigFXhg&list=RDEGYGVigFXhg